Listing Suppressed for Policy Compliance but Unclear Reason

 Generally, no. A simple search suppression for a content error like a missing image does not count as a policy violation and won’t lower your AHR.
 However, if the issue escalates to a policy violation that gets the listing removed, that will negatively impact your account health.

-If your listing is still suppressed after you’ve tried all the standard fixes and Seller Support isn’t providing a clear answer, the next step is to escalate.
-You can try asking for your case to be transferred to a specialist or a manager.
+If your listing is still suppressed after trying all the standard fixes and Seller Support isn’t providing a clear answer, escalate.
+Ask for your case to be transferred to a specialist or a manager.
 For persistent issues, working with an experienced Amazon agency can help, as they often have access to different escalation channels.

 Regularly check the “Fix Your Products” page and look for any “Listing Quality Alerts” in your “Manage Inventory” view.
-Additionally, performing a quarterly audit of your entire catalog against Amazon’s latest style guides and policies can help you catch and correct issues before Amazon’s system does.
+Enable notification preferences for listing status changes.
+Performing a quarterly audit of your entire catalog against Amazon’s latest style guides and policies can help you catch and correct issues before Amazon’s system does.

 This often happens when Amazon updates its policies or improves its automated enforcement tools.
 A rule that wasn’t strictly enforced in the past may now be actively scanned for.
 Your old listing, which was previously fine, gets caught by the new system, leading to a surprise suppression.
-This highlights the importance of regularly monitoring policy updates.
+This highlights the importance of regularly monitoring policy updates and keeping notification preferences turned on.